Program Counter & Stack Pointer

 Table 2: 74HCT191 Pin Configuration

-Checkout this nexperia datasheet for more detail on the 191’s functioning.
+Check out this nexperia datasheet for more detail on the 191.

-The 74HCT191 has an asynchronous load feature; which means that regardless of the clock’s state, the value on the counter’s input is loaded into the SP, as long as ~LOAD is LOW.
+The 74HCT191 has an asynchronous load feature.
+This means the value on the counter’s input loads into the SP regardless of the clock’s state, as long as ~LOAD is LOW.
 Although this might not pose an issue in practice, I followed DerULF1’s guidance of NANDing the SPW (Stack Pointer Write) control line with the clock.
-This ensures that the Stack Pointer updates during the HIGH phase of the clock.
+This guarantees that the Stack Pointer updates during the HIGH phase of the clock.

 Program Counter And Stack Pointer Working Principle

-The Program Counter normally increments sequentially, moving from one instruction to the next in the order they are stored in memory.
+TThe Program Counter normally increments sequentially from one instruction address to the next, in the order the instructions are stored in memory.
 However, a “jump” instruction disrupts this sequential flow.
-A jump instructs the PC to move to a different memory address, skipping over or repeating certain sections of the code based on conditions or explicit instructions.
-This action changes the normal flow of execution, directing the CPU to execute instructions from a different part of the program.
+A jump changes the PC to a different memory address.
+This lets the CPU skip over part of the code, repeat an earlier section, or continue from another location based on a condition or an explicit instruction.
+That changes the normal flow of execution because the CPU no longer continues with the next sequential instruction.

 Example of PC and SP working principle